ananthamapod/KA-Challenge/README.md

 ## Methods
 #### Total Infection

 Using the heuristic that every student-teacher pair must be on the same version of the site, when a new feature is rolled out to a user, all students coached by the user and all teachers coaching the user shall also receive the new feature.
 Essentially the connected component originating from the user is "totally infected".
+This can be done using a breadth first expansion about an origin user.

 #### Limited Infection